nahidul-fahim/rental-wheels-server/README.md

 - User authentication and authorization
 - Cars booking
-- Car add, update features for admin
+- Car add, update, delete features for admin
 - Car rent management for admins
 - Car return system for admin and automatically counts total rent cost based on total rent hours and price per hour for the car